-The Group's Consolidated Financial Statements as of and for the year ended December 31, 2023, were finalized by the Management Board on February 14, 2024, and reviewed by the Supervisory Board on February 15, 2024.
-They will be submitted for shareholder approval on April 26, 2024.
+The Group's Consolidated Financial Statements as of and for the year ended December 31, 2023, were finalized by the Management Board on February 17, 2025, and reviewed by the Supervisory Board on February 20, 2025.
+They will be submitted for approval at the general meeting convened to decide in 2025 on the accounts for the 2024 financial year...